-Upon reselecting to an inter-RAT cell or to another CN type, the UE shall:
+Upon reselecting to another CN type, the UE shall:

 1> perform the actions upon leaving RRC_INACTIVE as specified in 5.3.12, with release cause 'other'.

+Upon reselecting to an inter-RAT cell, the UE shall:

+1> perform the actions upon leaving RRC_INACTIVE as specified in 5.3.12, with release cause 'inter-RAT cell (re)selection'.